ForsakenIdol/a-minecraft-server/systemd/SYSTEMD.md

 - `mkdir -p ~/.config/systemd/user`
     - Make the directory for systemd unit files for the current user.
 This is the default location for all systemd-based Linux distributions, including Amazon Linux 2023 (Fedora) and Kali Linux (Debian).
     - Note that this directory may not already exist if the current user doesn't have any custom unit files to put in there yet, but systemd will pick up on it automatically once created, as it's a well-known directory.
+- `journalctl --user -u minecraft.service`
+    - By default, systemd services log to journald unless we explicitly specify a different location.

+- `systemctl --user status worldbackup.timer`
+    - You can fetch the status of systemd timers using the same syntax for systemd services.
+- `systemctl --user list-timers`
+    - List all the timers for the calling user.
+Pass `--all` to see loaded but inactive timers as well.